AndreasKl/reactive-spring-session-vertx/readme.md

 # reactive-spring-session-vertx

-Due to the lack of a distributed reactive Spring Session implementations for relational databases, this projects aims to fill the gap with a fully reactive **PostgreSQL** any **MySQL** Spring Session store.
+Due to the lack of a distributed reactive Spring Session implementations for relational databases, this projects aims to fill the gap with a fully reactive **PostgreSQL** Spring Session store.

 The implementation is based on **[vertx-sql-client](https://github.com/eclipse-vertx/vertx-sql-client)**.

 Supports JDK 8 and up.
 Does not depend on **Spring Boot** but can be easily used with **Spring Boot**.

-### A few words on MySQL
-The MySQL flavour is compatible with MySQL 5.7 and up.
-It is fully working but not battle tested on production like the PostgreSQL version.

 ## Setup instructions
 A demo project is located under `/reactive-spring-session-sample-app` written in Kotlin.